Hiawatha, World's Tallest and Largest Indian

 Ironwood, Michigan

 A big Indian is always a good reason to take a vacation detour.
 We've pulled over for many a mighty warrior, but for years missed crossing paths with Michigan's legendary Hiawatha statue, "World's Tallest and Largest Indian."
-That's what it says right on his plaque, which we finally eyeballed in person.
+That's what it says right on his plaque.

-Hiawatha was built in Minneapolis in 1964, transported to Ironwood and erected in the "caves area," on the site of the Old Norrie Iron Mine.
+Hiawatha was built by Gordon Displays in St. Paul, Minnesota, and funded by Charlie Gotta, an Ironwood car dealer.
+In June 1964 Hiawatha was trucked to Ironwood and erected on the site of the Old Norrie Iron Mine.
 The statue's location was intended to entice tourists through downtown.
 No easy Interstate offramp to this guy.

 Hiawatha rises into the "giant" category at 52 feet (though his base may account for 2 of those feet).
-He weighs 16,000 pounds, including anchoring internal steelwork, and is engineered to withstand 140 mph winds.
+He weighs nine tons, including anchoring internal steelwork, and is engineered to withstand 140 mph winds.

 Hiawatha's lantern jaw is uplifted in stately indifference to his antlike admirers below, and his skin is diaper-rash red, which we suspect is an artistic exaggeration.